Resources

 (We’ll specifically be talking through fiberglass here.)

-While fiberglass batting is a popular DIY attic insulation solution, it’s not always the best long-term solution for every area of your home.
+While fiberglass batting is a popular DIY attic insulation solution, it’s not always the best long-term solution for every project.

 You’ll need to take some extra precautions when using fiberglass, too, because it can be susceptible to moisture and it’s also a favorite snack of raccoons.